Law School Case Brief

 A former President of the United States is entitled to absolute immunity from damages liability predicated on his official acts.
 This immunity is a functionally mandated incident of the President's unique office, rooted in the constitutional tradition of the separation of powers and supported by history.

-Is the President of the United States entitled to absolute immunity from damages liability predicated on his official acts?
+Is Petitioner, as a former President of the United States, entitled to absolute immunity from damages liability predicated on his official acts?

 Access the full text case